-The play work training will equip them for roles in schools and play centres; the forest school programme will lead to roles working outdoors, for example with the National Trust or Forestry Commission.
-Both programmes deliver basic employability skills, adapting the training to suit the young people’s needs.
-Participants learn key skills, including numeracy and literacy, and gain a qualification at Level 1, 2 or 3 in Play Work and/or Forest Schools.
+The play work training equipped them for roles in schools and play centres; the forest school programme led to roles working outdoors, for example with the National Trust or Forestry Commission.
+Both programmes delivered basic employability skills, adapting the training to suit the young people’s needs.
+Participants learnt key skills, including numeracy and literacy, and gained a qualification at Level 1, 2 or 3 in Play Work and/or Forest Schools.

 Activities help participants build self-esteem, independence, emotional resilience, and team building skills.
-They include:
+They included:

 – Fire building for outdoor cooking